Allowance for tickets purchased as of 1 June 2016

 Only one piece of equipment per passenger will be accepted.

-Given the nature of this equipment, the passenger should present at the airport with enough time to allow the equipment to be checked, carried to the aircraft and stored in the hold.
+Given the nature of this equipment, the passenger should go to the airport with enough time to check in their equipment, have it carried to the aircraft and stored in the hold.

 Acceptance for the flight